W. Va. Code §§ 6C-2-1, et seq.; 18B-1-2; 18B-1-6; 18B-2A-4; 18B-7-1, et seq.; 18B-8-1, et seq., 18B-9A-1, et seq.; and 18B-9B-1.

 Decisions concerning time and leave for eligible employees, in consultation with the Office of Human Resources;

 The Vice President for Academic Affairs and Dean shall submit to the President for decision all faculty promotion and tenure recommendations per the requirements set forth in WVSOM Institutional Policy PE-02: Faculty.

 All human resource practices shall be consistent with federal and state law and any policy adopted by the Board of Governors.

-The Chief Human Resources Officer shall initiate a comprehensive external review of human resource practices at least once every five years, relating to WVSOM’s compliance with West Virginia Code §§ 18B-7-1, et seq., 18B-9A-1, et seq., and 18B-9B-1.
+The Chief Human Resources Officer shall initiate an external review of human resource practices at least once every five years, relating to WVSOM’s compliance with the applicable provisions of West Virginia Code §§ 18B-7-1, et seq., 18B-8-1, et seq., 18B-9A-1, et seq., and 18B-9B-1.
 Faculty Council and Staff Council shall be given the opportunity to speak with the external auditors before the start of the audit and after its completion.

 Where appropriate, the Chief Human Resources Officer is encouraged to seek input from all employees regarding the development and implementation of internal human resource procedures.

 WVSOM considers all employee positions to be critical to the institution.
 Therefore, all staff positions are nonclassified.
 While critical to daily operations, a nonclassified employee may or may not be deemed essential to report for duty in emergencies or other special situations as identified by the President or his/her designee.

 The President or his/her designee shall design and administer a fair and flexible classification and compensation program for faculty and staff that aligns with WVSOM’s mission, vision, and values, and meets the following objectives:

 Attracting and retaining a high performing, qualified and diverse workforce;

 Motivating and rewarding faculty and staff for high levels of performance;